Bringing accurately research information to lay audience

 Let's imagine you are a freelance scientific journalist.
 For a while, you have been playing with the idea to do a little research on a topic, and write something more in depth…it has been a while since you last published a feature.

-TIP FROM THE EXPERT: Press embargoed articles are shared information of articles soon to be published.
-Scientific journals have platforms with abstracts or full articles of these embargo articles so that journalists and other audiences get to know what papers are soon going to be published.
-The release and publication of this information is banned (embargoed) until a determined date and time.
-To access the full text of this embargoed information of articles, you need to be an accredited journalist.
-This privileged access allows journalists to work on news about the information and to publish it as soon as possible once the paper is released.
+NOTE: Press embargoed articles are pre-released information about articles that are soon to be published.
+Scientific journals provide platforms with abstracts or full versions of these embargoed articles, allowing journalists and other audiences to preview upcoming research.
+The release or publication of this information is prohibited (embargoed) until a specified date and time.
+To access the full text of these embargoed articles, you need to be an accredited journalist.
+This privileged access enables journalists to prepare news stories in advance and publish them immediately once the embargo is lifted.

 ACTION: From the following lists of embargoed articles, select the article you want to write about